paulodowd/SummerSchool2022/Challenge2.md

 ### Sensors

 You can change the number and position of the sensors on your simulated robot.
 You may find that a different placement of sensors will help you to solve the challenge.
-If you look within the source file **"Robot_c.j"** you can find the following section of code:
+If you look within the source file **"Robot_c.js"** you can find the following section of code:

 ```
   // How to setup/initialise a robot